Providence Gold Mines (CVE:PHD) Trading Up 22.2% – Time to Buy?

-Shares of Providence Gold Mines Inc. (CVE:PHD – Get Free Report) were up 22.2% during mid-day trading on Friday .
-The company traded as high as C$0.06 and last traded at C$0.06.
-Approximately 118,000 shares changed hands during trading, an increase of 24% from the average daily volume of 95,034 shares.
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report)’s share price rose 22.2% during mid-day trading on Friday .
+The stock traded as high as C$0.06 and last traded at C$0.06.
+Approximately 118,000 shares were traded during mid-day trading, an increase of 24% from the average daily volume of 95,034 shares.
 The stock had previously closed at C$0.05.

 Providence Gold Mines Inc, an exploration stage company, engages in the acquisition, exploration, and evaluation of mineral properties located in Canada and the United States.
 The company primarily explores for gold ores.
 It holds interests in the Providence Mines Property, consisting 7 patented staked mineral claims and 22 located claims, covering an area of approximately 324 acres located in the Summerville Mining District, Sonora, California.